 A new UDP port is defined for the use of the S-BFD on IPv4, IPv6 and MPLS environments: TBD1.
-SBFDReflector session MUST listen for incoming S-BFD packets on the port TBD1.
-SBFDInitiator sessions MUST transmit S-BFD packets with destination port TBD1.
-The source port of the S-BFD packets transmitted by SBFDInitiator sessions MUST be in the range 49152 through 65535.
-The same UDP source port number MUST be used for all S-BFD packets associated with a particular SBFDInitiator session.
+SBFDReflector session MUST listen for incoming S-BFD control packets on the port TBD1.
+SBFDInitiator sessions MUST transmit S-BFD control packets with destination port TBD1.
+The source port of the S-BFD control packets transmitted by SBFDInitiator sessions can be of any but MUST NOT be TBD1.
+The same UDP source port number MUST be used for all S-BFD control packets associated with a particular SBFDInitiator session.
 The source port number MAY be unique among all SBFDInitiator sessions on the system.